What is a keyword?

 Use them in moderation

-Getting the right amount of keywords onto your page is a balancing act.
+Getting the right amount of keywords on your page is a balancing act.
 If you don’t use your keyword enough, you will find it hard to rank for that phrase.
-But if you use your keyphrase too much, your page will become spammy and unreadable, and that will also make it hard to rank.
+But if you use your keyphrase too much, your page will become spammy and unreadable, making it hard to rank.

-You need to find that sweet spot where you’re using your keyword enough, but not excessively.
+You need to find that sweet spot where you use your keyword enough but not excessively.
 Make sure you don’t stuff it into almost every sentence.
 In general, if your keyphrase makes up 1 or 2% of all words of your copy, then you’re not overdoing it.

 Use them naturally

-Aside from trying to add enough-but-not-too-many keywords, you need to make sure you include them in a natural way.
+Aside from trying to add enough but not too many keywords, you must ensure you naturally include them.
 Your keywords should be part of logical, coherent sentences that tell users something about that topic.
-Don’t force keyphrases into text (or headings) where they don’t make sense, or where they’re not adding any value for your readers.
+Don’t force keyphrases into text (or headings) where they don’t make sense or where they’re not adding any value for your readers.

 And, that’s not all.
 Make sure your keywords are all well-distributed throughout your text.
 Don’t put all your keywords in the first paragraph thinking you’re done with that part of the optimization.
 Naturally spread them throughout your page or post.